H4k3R4FT3RD4Rk/network-threat-intel/README.md

-# IP Information Query Tool
+# Network Threat Intel tool

 ## Description

-The IP Information Query Tool is a Python script designed to query IP information from AbuseIPDB.
+The Network Threat Intel tool is a Python script designed to query IP information from AbuseIPDB.
 It can process single IP addresses or a list of IP addresses from a text file.
 The results can be output to the console, saved to a CSV file, or saved to a JSON file.

 ## Features